ViudiraTech/Uinxed-Kernel/README.md

 ### Errors about `'XXX.h' file not found` in editors

-A: If you are using `clangd` as a code analyzer, you can generate a `.clangd` file via `Makefile`.
+A: If you are using clangd as a code analyzer, you can generate a .clangd file via Makefile.
 Just like this:

 ```bash
 make gen.clangd
 ```

-However, if you are using a different LSP server, you can refer to the `Makefile` to change your configuration file.
+However, if you are using a different LSP server, you can refer to the Makefile to change your configuration file.

 ## Contribution Guidelines 🤝